-Portfolio reviews occur twice a year, at the end of each semester.
+Portfolio reviews occur at the end of each semester.
 No more than three reviews can occur during a school year.
-Although the parent or guardian must agree to permit a representative of the local school system to review the portfolio, discuss the instructional program, and observe instruction, the local school system can only conduct its reviews at a time and place mutually agreeable to both parties.
-Home visits are not mandatory in Maryland, but may occur with parental consent.
+Although the parent or guardian must agree to permit a representative of the local school system to review the portfolio and discuss the instructional program, the local school system can only conduct its reviews at a time and place mutually agreeable to both parties.